The Best Keto Bread Rolls

 close up of bread crust

-If you have heard of fathead dough before, you are probably used to seeing it used as a keto pizza crust in low-carb recipes.
-It can be used to make other breads and baked goods.
-In this recipe, I’m taking the main components of fathead dough (mozzarella cheese, almond flour and egg) as a base for this bread roll recipe.
-I add other ingredients, like buttermilk or yogurt, to help decrease the cheese flavor that some fathead doughs can have.
+If you’ve heard of fathead dough before, you’ve probably seen it used as a keto pizza crust.
+It can be used to make all kinds of breads and baked goods.
+In this recipe, I’m taking the main components of fathead dough (mozzarella cheese, almond flour, and egg) as a base for these low carb dinner rolls.

-How to Get Your Bread Rolls to Rise
+How to Get These Rolls to Rise

 ice cube in the oven

-Mixing the Bread Dough
+Mixing the Dough

-The best way to mix up this bread dough is to use a food processor.
-Since this is a fathead dough, the best way to incorporate the cheese with the rest of the ingredients is with an electric tool – like a food processor or mixer.
-I prefer the food processor because just a few seconds on the pulse button and the ingredients are combined.
-You can use an electric mixer but it’s a little messy because the ingredients can fly out of the bowl sometimes.
-My favorite food processor is by Breville.
+The best way to mix this dough is with a food processor.
+Since the base is fathead dough, you need an electric tool to incorporate the melted cheese with the dry ingredients.
+I prefer the food processor because a few pulses and everything is combined.
+You can use a stand mixer, but fair warning: the dough tends to fly out of the bowl.

 mixing keto dough in a food processor